hcoco1/hcoco1.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-Hi!
-I'm **Ivan Arias**, an aspiring DevOps Engineer passionate about automation, cloud infrastructure, and secure systems.
+# Hey there 👋

+## I'm Ivan

+### Aspiring DevOps Engineer

+- Graduated with cybersecurity and web development certifications.
+- Proficient in security tools such as Metasploit and Burp Suite.
+- Proficient in React and Flask, and cloud tools including AWS Services, Terraform, and Docker.

 ✉️ [arias.ivan@gmail.com](mailto:arias.ivan@gmail.com)
 📍 Zaragoza, Spain